hs-duesseldorf/se2rest/README.md

 ### 2.1.3 Manage the Docker container without a script

-You can either user Docker Desktop for managing your docker container (start, stop, etc) if you use Windows or you can use [the official Microsoft Docker extension for vscode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) (recommended if you use Ubuntu):
+You can either user Docker Desktop for managing your docker container (start, stop, etc) if you use Windows or you can use [the official Microsoft Docker extension for vscode](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) (recommended):

 ![docker](images/docker01.png)